Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 Your mouth is the first organ in your digestive system and has an impact on your gut health.

-If you have high exposure to sugar in your job or lifestyle, then you may want to visit the dentist even more frequently.
+If you have high exposure to sugar in your job or lifestyle, you may want to visit the dentist even more frequently.

-7. Work Up A Sweat
+7. Work up a Sweat

 When you sweat, toxins are released through your pores as perspiration.